 Champion and Celebrity American Standardbred Horses

-At the turn of the 20th century, harness-racing fans enjoyed the speedy accomplishments of Dan Patch.
-He shattered world speed records at least 14 times, setting a record for the fastest mile ever run by a harness-racing horse.
-His record stood unbroken for 30 years.
-So fast on the track was he that would-be competitors refused to race against him.
-Without competition, he spent the rest of his working days in performance and exhibition, dazzling fans and earning millions of dollars in product endorsements, purses, and attendance fees.
+Another noted standardbred was a stallion named Dan Patch.
+At the turn of the 20th century, harness-racing fans enjoyed his speedy accomplishments.
+Dan Patch shattered multiple world speed records, including setting a record for the fastest mile by a harness-racing horse.
+His record stood unbroken for more than 30 years.
+Some would-be competitors even refused to race against him.
 The Harness Racing Museum and Hall of Fame inducted Dan Patch in 1953.

 Is the American Standardbred Horse Right for You?

-For a beginner rider, retraining a Standardbred might not be the ideal introduction to horse ownership.
-More experienced riders, however, might enjoy the rewarding task of retraining a former racehorse to become a riding or pleasure driving horse.
-While the intelligent Standardbred takes to such direction quite easily, some of the challenges of retraining these horses are teaching them to canter or lope—and for pacers, to trot and not pace while being ridden.
+For a beginner rider, retraining an American standardbred that had been a racehorse might not be the ideal introduction to horse ownership.
+However, more experienced riders might enjoy the rewarding task of retraining a former racehorse to become a riding or pleasure driving horse.
+While the intelligent standardbred takes direction quite well, one challenge of retraining these horses is teaching them to canter or lope—and for pacers, to trot and not pace—while being ridden.
 It's possible to ride a pacing horse, but most people find it quite different from the usual riding experience.

-Many riders enjoy the Standardbred's tendency to singlefoot.
-In general, horse owners are coming to appreciate the Standardbred as a horse suitable for any sport.
-Some shows exist for owners of retrained Standardbreds to show off their abilities under saddle and in harness, and some shows have classes in which gaited Standardbreds may be shown.
+In general, horse owners are coming to appreciate the standardbred as a horse suitable for any sport.
+Some shows exist for owners of retrained standardbreds to show off their abilities under saddle and in harness.

 More Horse Breeds